Harry-Skerritt/SpotifyMate/README.md

 ## What is SpotifyMate?
 Spotify Mate is a device which uses Spotifys WebAPI to give visuals as to what you are currently listening to.
-Aswell as some functionality to Play, Pause, Skip Forward, Skip Backwards, Add to liked songs and adjust the volume.
-The device also has one customisable button which can be used for things such as playing a specific playlist for example.
+Aswell as some functionality to Play, Pause and add to liked songs.

 [Make Your Own](https://github.com/Harry-Skerritt/SpotifyMate?tab=readme-ov-file#how-to-make)